top of page

 Children in 2nd and 3rd grades are growing in many ways, but their questions about sexuality tend to not be significantly different from the questions asked by younger children.
 Because of this, no distinct curriculum was developed for this age level within the Our Whole Lives program.

-OWL does not currently offer a senior high course; we are open to doing so in future years if there is community demand.
-9th grade classes are offered in Fall session only.
+Oak Park OWL does not currently offer a senior high course; we are open to doing so in future years if there is community demand.

 My child is in a grade for which OWL programs are not offered.
 Can they take the next class up or down?